 Screening is vital and is the first step in the sub-project cycle.
 The objective of the screening process is to rapidly identify those activities which have few or no environmental or social issues so that they can move to approval and implementation immediately.
 Screening provides a mechanism for ensuring that potential adverse environmental and social impacts of REDD+ sub-projects are identified, assessed and mitigated as appropriate, in a systematic way.
-The assignment of applicable environmental and social safeguards requirements will be consistent with World Bank Environmental and Social Safeguards Policies (Annex 2), National EIA Procedures (See Annex 3) for meeting environmental and social checklists.
+The assignment of applicable environmental and social safeguards requirements will be consistent with World Bank Environmental and Social Safeguards Policies (Annex 2), National EIA Procedures (See Annex 3) for meeting environmental and social management requirements, and Local Government environmental and social checklists.